wdalmut/zend-wordpress/README.md

 <?php
 $wp = new \Wally\Wordpress("your-site-name.com", "username", "password");

-Retrive page list and use magic finder methods for get a single page.
+//Retrive page list and use magic finder methods for get a single page.

 //Get all pages
 $pages = $wp->getPages();